Ingrid Nestle: Early life and education

 Nestle was born in Schwäbisch Gmünd.
 From 1998 to 2003 she studied energy management and environmental management at the University of Flensburg.
 Her 2012 dissertation in economics was titled "The costs of climate change in the agricultural sector – A comparison of two calculation approaches" She now lives in Elmshorn.

 Political career

 Nestle became a member of the Green party in 2001.

 From 2012 to 2017, Nestle served as state secretary under minister Robert Habeck in the state government of Minister-President Torsten Albig of Schleswig-Holstein.

 Nestle has been a member of the German Bundestag since the 2017 elections, representing the Steinburg – Dithmarschen South districts.
 In parliament, she has since been serving on the Committee on Economic Affairs and Energy.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Nestle was part of her party's delegation in the working group on climate protection and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.

+Nestle announced in October 2024, that she will not seeking re-election for Bundestag in February 2025.